How to Guide an Uplift Lesson

 The lessons are like recipes, allowing you to pick and choose what ingredients you want to add or cut to make the experience your own.
 Because we pull from the wisdom traditions and because the wisdom traditions are inherently tied to cultural contexts, there may be passages in our lessons that don’t resonate with you and your family.
 Because of this, we’ve worked to give you several options so you can select what works for you and ignore anything that doesn’t.
 Feel free to pick and choose.

-Each Uplift lesson has four parts:
+Each Uplift lesson has five parts:

 - Preparation Guide (Optional): Insights from the wisdom traditions and modern science.
 If you’re crunched for time, skip it.